ibm-cloud-docs/speech-to-text/language-resource-ng.md

 ### Additional transcription efforts
 {: #parseWord-additional-ng}

-For custom language models that are based on next-generation models, the service makes additional efforts to ensure the most effective transcription:
+For custom language models that are based on large speech models and next-generation models, the service makes additional efforts to ensure the most effective transcription:

 -   For sounds-like pronunciations for custom words, the service uses the reverse of the sounds-like as well as its definition in a custom word.
 For example, given a `sounds_like` field of `I triple E` for the word `IEEE`, the service also effectively uses a reverse sounds-like of `IEEE` for the "word" `I triple E`.
 This enhances the application of sounds-like pronunciations for speech recognition.
 (Note that it is not possible for users to create custom words that contain spaces.)
 -   For acronyms that are parsed from corpora or defined as custom words, the service makes additional speech recognition efforts.
 An acronym is any word that consists of two or more consecutive uppercase letters.
 If the acronym contains one or more vowels, the service attempts to recognize the acronym as a series of individual characters *and* as a pronounced word.

     For example, the acronym `NASA` can be read as four individual letters or pronounced as a word that sounds like `nassa`.
 The service checks for both during speech recognition.
 This enhances its ability to represent acronyms correctly in a transcript.

-## Validating a words resource for next-generation models
+## Validating a words resource for large speech models and next-generation models
 {: #validateModel-ng}
 {: troubleshoot}
 {: support}